MQTT is one of the most commonly used protocols in IoT projects. It stands for Message Queuing Telemetry Transport.

-Now we have a free broker and we can connect any device to it.
+Now you have a free broker that you can connect any device to it.

 You can download it from here for the Android phones.

-2- Then ress on the “+” button to enter the broker authentication data.
+2- Then press on the “+” button to enter the broker authentication data.

 3- Enter the broker data as follows “these data will differ from yours of course”.

 You have to enter choose the password as it is, capital or small letters aren’t the same.

 4- Then on the “Device list” press the “+” button and add a device that will connect to this broker.
 Let’s call it “Home”.
 Then press the “create” button.

 5- You will see the broker that you have just made is ready, press it.